aMarCruz/jscc/README.md

 jscc is derived on [jspreproc](http://amarcruz.github.io/jspreproc), the tiny source file preprocessor in JavaScript, enhanced with Source Map support but without the file importer nor the removal of comments ([rollup](https://rollupjs.org/guide/en) with [rollup-plugin-cleanup](https://www.npmjs.com/package/rollup-plugin-cleanup) does this better).

-jscc works in NodeJS 6 or later, with a minimal footprint and without external dependencies.
+jscc works in NodeJS 6 or later, without external dependencies and a minimal footprint.
 It was designed to operate on small to medium pieces of code (like most nowadays) and, since the whole process is done in memory, it is _really fast_.

-jscc is **not** a minifier tool, it only does what it does well...
+jscc is **not** a minifier tool, but it does well what it does...

 ## IMPORTANT